Scheduling Impact

 Avoiding poor weather conditions helps extend equipment life, reduces repair costs, and prevents equipment failures at job sites.
 The time spent checking weather forecasts is minimal compared to the cost of repairing weather-damaged equipment.

-- No visual scheduling integration - Weather forecasts do not appear within the scheduling calendar interface
+- Weather forecasts do not appear directly within the scheduling calendar interface

-- No alternative date suggestions - The system does not suggest optimal alternative dates based on weather
+- No alternative date suggestions based on weather

-- No customer communication integration - No automated weather-related customer notifications
+- No automated customer notifications about weather delays

-- No automated rescheduling rules - No automatic schedule adjustments based on weather conditions
+- No automatic rescheduling rules based on weather conditions